About

 Global Investing FX Terminal

-A professional-grade foreign exchange monitoring platform that consolidates continuously updated FX price feeds (~5-minute delay), institutional positioning reports, central bank policy data, US Treasury yield curve metrics, cross-asset correlations, and AI-assisted market narrative — all in a single interface.
+A professional-grade foreign exchange monitoring platform that consolidates live FX price feeds (Finnhub WebSocket, tick-by-tick during market hours), institutional positioning reports, central bank policy data, US Treasury yield curve metrics, cross-asset correlations, and AI-assisted market narrative — all in a single interface.

 28pairs